 The idea is based on the standard opamp based comparator principle, which is also implemented in many of the earlier 741 based battery charger circuits.

-The circuit functionality can be understood as explained below:
+The circuit functionality can be understood as I have explained below:

 The 360V is achieved by adding 30 nos of 12V batteries in series, which constitutes 430V level as the full charge threshold, and 330V as the full discharge level threshold.